 If you plan to withdraw from any of your courses during an academic term, it is important that you contact the Office of Student Financial Services for advice regarding your financial aid.
 If you are not properly enrolled at the time the funds disburse, you could jeopardize receipt of particular types of aid.
 Withdrawing from courses may also prevent you from making satisfactory academic progress, which will affect your eligibility for future assistance.
-If you want to withdraw from all your courses, it is imperative that you follow the withdrawal procedure with the Registrar to obtain an official withdrawal date
+If you want to withdraw from all your courses, it is imperative that you follow the withdrawal procedure with the Registrar to obtain an official withdrawal date.

-6. Treatment of Bloomfield College Financial Aid for Total Withdrawal

-Adjustments to institutional financial aid follow Bloomfield College's policy on refunds for tuition due to withdrawal.
+• Treatment of Bloomfield College Financial Aid for Total Withdrawal Adjustments to institutional financial aid follow Bloomfield College's policy on refunds for tuition due to withdrawal.

 If you withdraw from all courses on or before completing 60 percent of an academic term, your financial aid will be reviewed to determine whether funds must be adjusted in accordance with college, state, and federal policies governing total withdrawals.
 Office of Student Financial Services calculates your refund of tuition for total withdrawals according to the college's policy.
-The policies on treatment of financial aid for total withdrawals, however, are specific to each designated fund program and are applicable only if you were awarded that particular type of fund.
+The policies on the treatment of financial aid for total withdrawals, however, are specific to each designated fund program and are applicable only if you were awarded that particular type of fund.
 If you were awarded various types of financial aid, more than one policy may apply in determining your revised aid eligibility.
+If you fail to enroll or to be begin attendance for the award period indicated on your financial aid award letter, the Office of Student Financial Services must cancel all financial aid that was offered to you.
+Upon your re-enrollment, you can request financial assistance again, but any assistance you receive will be based on the availability of funds at that time.